TimLuq/stream-deck-ts/README.md

 [![npm version](https://img.shields.io/npm/v/stream-deck-ts.svg)](https://npm.im/stream-deck-ts)
 [![license](https://img.shields.io/npm/l/stream-deck-ts.svg)](https://npm.im/stream-deck-ts)

-> ❗ Please note that `stream-deck-ts` is **NOT a standalone application**.
-It is not something you download and run on its own.
-It is not an alternative to the [official Stream Deck program provided by Elgato](https://www.elgato.com/en/gaming/downloads).
-Instead, `stream-deck-ts` is a code library which provides an API to the Stream Deck.
-Developers can use this API to make their own applications which interface with the Stream Deck.
->
-> To further clarify: **this is not an installable program**.
-There is no user interface, and you cannot do anything with this library on its own.
-Out of the box, this library does nothing.
-It's purpose is to provide tools for programmers to **build** programs from the ground up which interact with a Stream Deck.
->
-> This is a tool for developers to use.
+This is a library for developers to use.
 It is not a program for end users.
 It cannot and will not replace the official Stream Deck program.
 That is not its goal.
 However, it does enable someone to more easily write a program which *does* do that.

 ## Supported devices